Discrete fractional Radon transforms and quadratic forms: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Elias M. Stein for suggesting this area of inquiry, and for his generous advice and encouragement during many discussions of his previous work (with Stephen Wainger) on related problems.
+The author is also grateful to Michael Christ for providing a preprint of \cite{Chr88}.